Kloudless/meeting-scheduler/README.md

 ### Meeting Window

-A Meeting Window is the object containing detailed information for a event, such as the event title, location, host's calendar and host's availability.
+A Meeting Window contains detailed information for a event, such as the event title, location, host's calendar and host's availability.
 This object is created when user clicks "Create Event" from the Setup View.